-This article takes a look at six ways you can cut down smoking gradually until you quit for good.
+This article takes a look at six ways you can cut down smoking cigarettes gradually until you quit for good.
 We’ve compiled information from a number of experts from anti-smoking organizations, including the American Lung Association and American Cancer Society.

 It’s important to plan a quit date and stick to it because having an actual date to kick the nicotine habit will put you in the right mindset.

-“Knowing that date allows you to plan when you’re going to cut down,” said Bill Blatt, the National Director of Tobacco Programs at the American Lung Association.
+“Knowing that date allows you to plan when you’re going to cut down,” said Bill Blatt, National Director of Tobacco Programs at the American Lung Association.
 “For instance, if you plan a quit date of June 1, you’ll know you’ll be cutting your cigarette intake before June 1.”

-More than half of smokers make a quit attempt each year, according to Stephen Babb, a Public Health Analyst with the Centers for Disease Control’s Office on Smoking and Health.
+More than half of cigarette smokers make a quit attempt each year, according to Stephen Babb, a Public Health Analyst with the Centers for Disease Control’s Office on Smoking and Health.

 “Most smokers try to quit multiple times before succeeding – in fact, some smokers may try to quit 30 or more times before they succeed,” Babb said.
 “However, quitting is possible.
 Millions of Americans have quit smoking successfully.
 The important thing is to keep trying until you succeed.”

 2. Cut Your Cigarette Intake in Half